-Details: A few details can turn a story from abstract to a scene we can picture.
+A few details can turn a story from abstract to a scene we can picture.
 Usually, two or three details are enough.
 Think about what details, when told, will paint an entire scene.

-Action and reaction: You want to show cause and effect.
+Lastly, action and reaction.
+Stories sound like Wikipedia when it's just: this happened, then this happened.
+Instead, you want to show cause and effect.
 Someone did this, and it led to that.
 I saw this, and then I thought, [insert inner dialogue].